Rezzato: Climate

 According to the Köppen climate classification, Rezzato has a humid subtropical climate (Cfa).
 Its average annual temperature is 14.2 °C: 18.7 °C during the day and 9.6 °C at night.
 The warmest months are June, July, and August, with high temperatures from 28 °C to 30.4 °C. The coldest are December, January, and February, with low temperatures from -0.3 °C to 0.6 °C.

 Winter is cold but snowfall is rare; it mainly occurs from December through February.
-Summer can be sultry, when humidity levels are high and peak temperatures can reach 38 °C. Spring and autumn are generally pleasant, with temperatures ranging between 10 °C and 20 °C.
+Summer can be sultry when humidity levels are high and peak temperatures can reach 38 °C. Spring and autumn are generally pleasant, with temperatures ranging between 10 °C and 20 °C.

 The relative humidity is high throughout the year, especially in winter when it causes fog, mainly from dusk until late morning, although the phenomenon has become increasingly less frequent in recent years.

 Precipitation is spread evenly throughout the year.
 The driest month is December, while the wettest months are April/May and October/November.

 Demographics

-Rezzato had a population of 13,576 inhabitants as of 31 December 2017.
+Rezzato had a population of 13,564 inhabitants as of 30 April 2025.

-Since the end of World War II, like others places in Lombardy, Rezzato has been host to two waves of mass migration: the first, workers from within Italy; the second, immigrants from outside the peninsula.
+Since the end of World War II, like other places in Lombardy, Rezzato has been host to two waves of mass migration: the first, workers from within Italy; the second, immigrants from outside the peninsula.
 These two migrations have corresponded with two different economic phases.
 The first migration coincided with the economic miracle of the 1950s and 1960s, a period of extraordinary growth based on classic industry and public works.
 The second immigration has taken place against the background of a vastly different economy, centred around services, small industry and post-industrial scenarios.
 The first migration concerned Italians, from the countryside, the mountains and the cities and towns of the South, the East or the other provinces of Lombardy.

 Municipal government

 Rezzato is headed by a mayor (sindaco) assisted by a legislative body, the consiglio comunale, and an executive body, the giunta comunale.
 Since 1995, the mayor and members of the consiglio comunale are directly elected together by resident citizens originally every four then every five years, while from 1945 to 1995 the mayor was chosen by the legislative body.
-The giunta comunale is chaired by the mayor, who appoints others members, called assessori.
+The giunta comunale is chaired by the mayor, who appoints other members, called assessori.
 The offices of the comune are housed in a building usually called the municipio or palazzo comunale, which in this case is seated in the central Piazza Vantini.

-From 1945 to 1995, the municipal government of Rezzato was under the control of the historical Christian Democracy (DC).
-Since 1995, the directly elected mayors of Rezzato has been all members of a center-left party.

-The current mayor is Davide Giacomini (PD), elected on 26 May 2014 with the 52.8% of the votes.

 This is a list of the mayors of Rezzato since 1945: